Virginia Blue Bells

 1 Year Before

-• Birth certificate, REAL ID, Virginia driver's license, government-issued identification card, or passport
+• Birth certificate, REAL ID, Virginia driver's license, government-issued identification card, or passport for you and your survivor (if applicable)

-• Social Security card (Survivor Option Only)
+• Survivor's Social Security card (Survivor Option Only)

 • Marriage certificate (Survivor Option Only)